tonyedwardspz/tonyedwardspz/blog/_posts/2023/2023-02-02-evolution-of-the-exchange.md

     - The Web
 ---

-It's always been about access to information.
-The only true evolution has been in the direction of exchange.
+The web has always been centered around the exchange of information.
+The only true evolution has been in the direction.

-Web 1.0: A one way exchange of information between a webmaster and a surfer.
+Web 1.0: A one way exchange of information between a webmaster and a web surfer.

 Web 2.0: A two way exchange of information between people.